DevHerrera/express-react-boilerplate/README.md

 ### Directory Structure
 - `backend/`: Contains the Express server and associated logic.
 - `frontend/`: Contains the React application.

-## Usage
-The boilerplate includes a task module in the backend to handle task creation.
-You can extend this module to meet your project requirements.

 # Screenshots
 <img width="1168" alt="Screenshot 2024-12-18 at 13 47 23" src="https://github.com/user-attachments/assets/aea2491a-07f9-43fa-b466-96abda4e07e2" />